The English Literature exam is primarily concerned with major British authors and literary works.

 - Comprehend the reasoning in an excerpt of literary criticism

-The examination deals with literature from Beowulf to the present.
+The exam deals with literature from Beowulf to the present.
 Familiarity with and understanding of major writers is expected, as is knowledge of literary periods and common literary terms, themes, and forms.
-Some of the questions on the examination ask candidates to identify the author of a representative quotation or to recognize the period in which an excerpt was written.
+Some of the questions on the exam ask test takers to identify the author of a representative quotation or to recognize the period in which an excerpt was written.